FRC5190/2020Training/javascript/hello_world.md

 1. Install Node.js on your Windows, Mac, or Linux computer following the instructions [here](https://nodejs.org/en/).
 Use the LTS version on that page.

-1. Install VScode from [here](https://code.visualstudio.com/).
-Watch a tutorial on using VScode editor.
+1. Install VSCode from [here](https://code.visualstudio.com/).
+Watch a tutorial on using VSCode editor.

-1. Open VScode.
+1. Open VSCode.
 Create a new file called `HelloWorld.js`.
-To this file, add the JavaScript code to print `Hello world`.
+To this file, add javascript code to print `Hello world`.

 1. From the command line, run the javascript file.